chuckvstrust/chuckvstrust.github.io/_posts/2025-07-14-welcome-to-chuck-vs-trust.md

 I'll be dropping new posts every Tuesday.
 For my innagural post, my focus will be within the firewall (I'm talking about us).

-I'm glad you’re here.
+I’m glad you’re here.

 Want to know when I post next?
-[Subscribe via RSS](/feed.xml) — it's private, simple, and works with any reader.
+[Subscribe via RSS](/feed.xml).
+No Spam.
+No Email.
+Just Updates.